-If you have an issue relevant to your local, state or federal representative – whether it’s a pothole that’s been left unfilled in your local area, a long waiting list to see a doctor at a hospital or a dispute over planning approvals for your home – you’re not on your own when it comes to resolving it.
-Getting in touch with the appropriate government representative can lead to positive results.
+If you have an issue relevant to your local, state or federal representative – whether it's a pothole that's been left unfilled in your local area, a long waiting list to see a doctor at a hospital or a dispute over planning approvals for your home – the great news is there's something you can do about it.
+CHOICE explains how getting in touch with the right government representative can lead to positive results for you.

-Medicare, immigration, customs, employment, workplace relations, Australia Post, family support and pensions, Centrelink, funding to the states and territories, income tax, GST, company taxes, control of TV and radio, imports and exports, air safety, passports, defence and broadband.
+The federal government oversees Medicare, immigration, customs, employment, workplace relations, Australia Post, family support and pensions, Centrelink, funding to the states and territories, income tax, GST, company taxes, control of the ownership of TV and radio, imports and exports, air safety, passports, defence and broadband.

-To find out who your local federal member is and how to contact them, head to the Parliament of Australia website.
+To find out who your local federal member is and how to contact them, visit the Parliament of Australia website.